-While many of us are busy planning travels for the upcoming summer season, we know that most meeting planners are generally looking at least a year into the future to find the perfect spot for their next event.
-As we approach the changing of seasons, it’s the perfect time to highlight all the Kelowna experiences and offerings planners can take advantage of when hosting future events during the spring.
+While many of us are busy planning travels for the upcoming summer season, we know that most meeting planners generally look at least a year into the future to find the perfect spot for their next event.
+Now that spring has officially arrived, it’s the perfect time to highlight all the Kelowna experiences and offerings planners can take advantage of when hosting future events during this season.

 Sip the Best of Kelowna